 Agriculture is one of the most important sectors along with oil, automotive, and the pharmaceutical industries, etc., in the economy of any country, and plays an important role in its political and economic independence (Mousavi et al., 2015).
 The existence of many natural gifts and special climatic conditions have turned Asia countries into a four-season land, which provides the necessary basis for focusing this sector on the country's economy (Mogale et al., 2020).
 One of the most obvious challenges in the agricultural sector in the country is the lack of awareness of farmers about the balanced cultivation of agricultural products on demand.
 The disruption of this balance, on the one hand, causes the abundance of a product, a significant reduction in its price in one year and harms farmers.
-On the other hand, the reduction of other products increases the price and dissatisfaction among the people (Bottani et al., 2019; Keshavarz-Ghorbani and Pasandideh, 2021).
+On the other hand, the reduction of other products increases the price and dissatisfaction among the people (Bottani et al., 2019; Keshavarz-Ghorbani & Pasandideh, 2021).

 Iran is one of the world's largest fruit producers and provides the finest conditions for citrus fruit production (Cheraghalipour et al., 2019).
 Hence, the citrus supply chain network (CSCN) is one of the main parts of the agriculture-food supply chain in Iran.
 The definition of the CSCN illustrates the activities of production to distribution of agricultural and horticultural products from farms.
 One of the fundamental factors in the CSCN is to increase the quality and safety of foods and other variables relevant to weather conditions (Mousavi et al., 2015; Sharma et al., 2020).
 Supply chains are primarily responsible for the production or assembly of products and their distribution.
-In the products.
+In the production and distribution stages, there is always a need to check the inventory of products.
 The reason for this is to satisfy customer demand and prevent shortages of products.
 Previous studies have often focused on one aspect of production, distribution, and inventory, but integrating these three issues brings the issue closer to the real world.
 The integrated production and distribution problem is very complicated due to its many variables and constraints.
 Therefore, many techniques were applied to find the best solution for this problem within a reasonable time.

 Today's world is facing a series of environmental challenges, many of which have led to environmental crises, inflicting irreparable damage that has often been impossible to prevent from spreading and, even if possible, there are many costs involved.
-The CO2 emissions and greenhouse gases pose a major threat to the environment.
-An agri-food supply chain is a network of food-related business enterprises through which food products move from production through consumption (Soto-Silva et al., 2016; Kamble et al., 2020) and in the process contribute to CO2 emissions.
+The $CO_2$ emissions and greenhouse gases pose a major threat to the environment.
+An agri-food supply chain is a network of food-related business enterprises through which food products move from production through consumption (Kamble et al., 2020; Soto-Silva et al., 2016) and in the process contribute to $CO_2$ emissions.